Khudobin makes 49 saves as Stars beat Predators 2-0

 Pekka Rinne stopped 28 shots for the Predators, who have lost five straight.

-Following the three-day Christmas break, the Stars held a morning skate Thursday in Dallas before flying to Nashville for the game.
-The team's charter had a bumpy ride into Music City.

-"It was tough," Pitlick said.
-"We skated in Dallas and then got on the plane and flew through a thunderstorm and barely landed and got here.
-It was a little bit of a challenge for our team, but it was good for our team to battle through that and get a win."

-Khudobin posted his first shutout this season and the seventh of his career.
+Khudobin posted his first shutout of the season and seventh of his career.
 He was tested often, with his best save coming with six minutes remaining when he denied Ryan Johansen's slap shot from the right side with Nashville on a power play.
-Khudobin also set a franchise record for saves in a shutout.

-"It's just a number," Khudobin said.
-"I'm more happy with the win."

 Pitlick scored the first goal at 7:20 of the opening period.